Communication, Intimacy and Creativity: Family Life in British India, 1790-1920

-- My dissertation was shortlisted for the British Association for South Asian Studies (BASAS) Masters Dissertation Prize.
+- Shortlisted for the British Association for South Asian Studies (BASAS) Masters Dissertation Prize.

 - Birmingham Masters Scholarship Scheme award.

 - Recipient of the Richard Shackleton Award 2018.
-Awarded to the student in the Department of History at the University of Birmingham who achieves the highest overall scoring dissertation, carried a monetary prize.
+Awarded to the student in the Department of History at the University of Birmingham who achieves the highest overall scoring dissertation.